-As mentioned earlier, the finish and async constructs can be used to create parallel loops using the finish-for-async pattern shown in Listing 22.
+As mentioned earlier, the finish and async constructs can be used to create parallel loops using the finish-for-async pattern shown in Listing 16.
 In this pseudocode, we assume that the for construct can be used to express sequential multidimensional (nested) loops.
+Unlike Java lambdas, we assume that the non-final values of i and j in the pseudocode are copied automatically when the async is created, thereby avoiding the possibility of data races on i and j.
+(There are other programming languages that support this convention, most notably C++11 lambdas with the = capture clause.)

-For example, the for loop in Case 1 expresses a two-dimensional loop with $m \times n$ iterations.
+The for loop in Case 1 expresses a two-dimensional loop with $m \times n$ iterations.
 Since the body of this loop is an async statement, both loops i and j can run in parallel in Case 1.
 However, only loop i can run in parallel in Case 2, and only loop j can run in parallel in Case 3.

-Most parallel programming languages include special constructs to embody the commonly used finish-for-async parallel loop pattern shown above in Listing 22.
-Following past parallel languages, we use the forall notation to identify loops with single or multi-dimensional parallelism and an implicit finish.
-Listing 23, shows how the loops in Listing 22 can be rewritten using the forall notation.
+Most parallel programming languages include special constructs to embody the commonly used finish-for-async parallel loop pattern shown above in Listing 16.
+Following the notation used in other parallel languages and the $\forall$ mathematical symbol, we use the forall keyword to identify loops with single or multi-dimensional parallelism and an implicit finish.
+Listing 17, shows how the loops in Listing 16 can be rewritten using the forall notation.